-Since Magento 2 release in 2015 thousands of online merchants have considered migrating their Magento 1 stores to a new platform,but at that moment, 3 years ago Magento 2 platform had still been raw and buggy and only the bravest took courage to replatform.
+Since Magento 2’s release in 2015, thousands of online merchants have considered migrating their Magento 1 stores to a new platform, At the time of it’s release 3 years ago, Magento 2 was still a bit raw and buggy, only the bravest came forward with the courage to replatform.

-More deliberate ones decided to wait for platform to be put the finishing touches on, and with the release of Magento 2.2 version their patience has been rewarded.
-Magento 2.2 platform business-to-business capabilities were improved because of better performance speed, stability, security and the number of significant updates like
+More cautious users decided to wait for some of the newness of the platform to wear off, when bugs were fixed and finishing touches were added.
+With the release of Magento version 2.2 their patience has rightfully been rewarded.
+Magento 2.2’s platform has increased business-to-business capabilities because of better performance, speed, stability, security, and the number of significant updates like